-On the next page, you’ll need to enter your username and password.
-Again, you can find these in the same location in your cPanel.
+You’ll need to enter your username and password on the next page.
+Again, you can find these in the exact location in your cPanel.
 Your username is typically your email address.
 And your password is the password you created for your email account in cPanel.

 Once you enter those details, you’re finished!

-Now’s a good time to actually make sure the setup worked properly.
+Now’s a good time actually to make sure the setup worked adequately.
 To do that, you can send a test email from the Postman SMTP dashboard:

 If everything went well, you should receive an email at the email address you entered.
 As long as you get the email, SMTP is properly configured!

-Bonus – that smiling cartoon is sure to put a smile on your face!
+Bonus – that smiling cartoon will surely put a smile on your face!

 Using It With a Third-Party Email Service

-Like I said, you can also use Postman SMTP with a third-party email service.
+As I said, you can also use Postman SMTP with a third-party email service.
 Gmail is one popular option.
-You can use it to send up to ~500 emails per day – you’ll just need to generate an API key to make it work.
+You can use it to send up to ~500 emails daily – you’ll just need to generate an API key to make it work.

 You can also use SendGrid, which starts at $9.95 per month.

-The Postman SMTP Set up Wizard will help you set up both of these options if you need assistance.
+The Postman SMTP Set up Wizard will help you set up both options if you need assistance.

 Don’t Use This for Newsletters

-While SMTP is good for improving the deliverability of your basic WordPress emails, you should not use it for newsletters.
-If you want to build a newsletter, you should still get a list building plugin and use something like MailChimp to send out your newsletters.
+While SMTP is good for improving the deliverability of your essential WordPress emails, you should not use it for newsletters.
+If you want to build a newsletter, you should still get a list-building plugin and use something like MailChimp to send out your newsletters.